ncase/nutshell/words/words.md

 Unlike links, Nutshell lets you include *only* the snippet you need, not the whole page.
 Plus, instead of being lost in a jungle of new tabs, your reader stays on one page, keeping their flow of reading.
 Even if you [:interrupt a sentence](#Interruption), Nutshell recaps the sentence afterwards, so your reader never loses context.

 Unlike [:Wikipedia's "Hover to Preview Article" feature](#HoverToPreview), **you can re-use explanations from other websites and authors, _even stuff that was written long ago!_** (Example: a snippet from [:my pretentious 2014 blog post](https://blog.ncase.me/explorable-explanations/#ProceduralRhetoric).)
-This works because Nutshell doesn't require writing in a new format – just the good ol' headers, paragraphs, and links you're used to.
+This works because Nutshell doesn't require writing in a new format – just the good ol' headings, paragraphs, and links you're used to.

 *But wait, there's more!* It's not just text & pictures you can embed!
 You can also embed [:interactive playthings](indexpage/malicious.html#InteractivePlay), [:YouTube videos](https://www.youtube.com/watch?v=i_RLYSaPvak), and – hey, why not – [:Wikipedia articles](https://en.wikipedia.org/wiki/Catgirl).
 (That includes [:other languages](https://fr.wikipedia.org/wiki/Baguette_(pain)) and [:Simple Wikipedia](https://simple.wikipedia.org/wiki/Universe), too!)